mboxtech/winkel/README.md

 Hardware
 ---

-Knit is open source hardware.
+Winkel Board is open source hardware.
 There are a few definitions of OSHW, but what it means to us is that everything that one would need to make Knit is made available to everyone under a permissive license.

-Knit is licensed under the MIT License.
+Winkel Board is licensed under the MIT License.
 You can find text of the license [here](https://github.com/Makerville/knit/blob/master/LICENSE).
 All the files can be found on our [GitHub](http://github.com/makerville/knit/blob/master/hardware).

 ### Major components